 Funding must be used for initial start-up costs, defined as capital or programmatic expenses.
 A capital expense is defined as a long-term physical asset directly involved in the learning process, such as equipment, machines, software, or devices, which can be used by multiple cohorts of students.
-A programmatic expense is defined as one-time expenses related to curriculum or program development, such as the purchase of curriculum from a third party, or expenses related to the professional learning or acquisition of industry certification for instructors who lack the industry credential that the students in the program are preparing for.
-Funding can be used to create new programs or expand existing programs with a track record of success to more students.
+A programmatic expense is defined as one-time expenses related to curriculum or program development, such as the purchase of curriculum from a third party, or expenses related to the professional learning or acquisition of industry certification for instructors who lack the industry credential for which the students in the program are prepared.